 In addition, spincasters are affordable, which means if your child accidentally breaks this fishing rod and reel while crappie fishing, you won’t have to dip into their college savings in order to purchase another rod and reel.
 This is a great way to get a child or adult started in fishing without spending too much money until you know if they enjoy the hobby.

-One of the things that makes spincasters easy to use and understand is the trigger or button on the crappie reels that lets the angler choose between a locked or free spinning reel.
+One of the things that make spincasters easy to use and understand is the trigger or button on the crappie reels that lets the angler choose between a locked or free spinning reel.
 This adjustable drag system will let you decide how much resistance a fish has when it’s on the line, making it great when you catch smaller crappie.

 Another benefit to a spincast is that the gearing and mechanisms are all kept inside a reel case.
 You won’t be able to see what is happening with the spool or the line on the spool.
 This can be both a good thing and a bad thing.

-For one, it protects your spool from getting too much dirt and grime on it, but for the dirt and grime that does get in, it can be difficult to remove.
+For one, it protects your spool from getting too much dirt and grime on it, but the dirt and grime that does get in, it can be difficult to remove.
 It’s also almost impossible to see if you have a knot or other issue with your spooled line.
 This may not be noticed until it gets completely snagged around the internal gearing.

 An open spinning reel won’t have a drag trigger or button at the bottom of the aluminum spool case and instead will need to be adjusted at the top of the open reel.
 This helps with balancing issues and makes the overall feel of the rod and reel combo much better for professionals and beginners alike.